poch-umd/389Rfall2019/week/11/writeup/README.md

 `<p onclick="alert('Hi');">Hi</p>` This level displayed an element and a `<script>` tag couldn't be used.
 Hence the alternative `onclick` attribute was tried and worked.

 #### Level 3
 `https://xss-game.appspot.com/level3/frame#2.jpg'/><script>alert('Hi');</script>` An image tag needed to be terminated for this level.
-By right-clicking on the resulting broken image icon and selecting View Image, the proper syntax to use was shown, and with some trial and error a string with starting `'/><script>` was found to work.
+By right-clicking on the resulting broken image icon and selecting View Image, the proper syntax to use was shown, and with some trial and error a string with starting `'/><script>` was found to work for it completed the html properly.

 #### Level 4
 `'+alert(5)+'` I realized that I needed to terminate the quote before introducing javascript code and then start a new quote afterwards (so the payload starts and ends with `''`, the empty string).